 A study of the principles of the law of contracts, agency, sales, commercial paper and business organizations; emphasizes the effect of such laws on business operations.
+MBA 676.
+Directed Research.
+1-3 credits.

 Opportunity for directed research in areas of special interest.
 Prerequisites: Permission of instructor and Master of Business Administration program director.